ServeMotor/fin/README.md

 # fin - about
 Lists of companies and links in finance.
 To be cut and pasted into tables, code, word, excel or text.
 Following categories or different versions are applied.
 To also include some [tools for reading the Financial Times](https://github.com/ServeMotor/fin/tree/main/sources/research/ftsub) with a subscription.
+I have posted url lists for financial company websites which you can find information on different topics of their research and discussions with investors.

+Typically,

 ## Buysides